 - When you approach a reference about writing your letter, be sure to ask them if they can provide a strong and positive letter of recommendation on your behalf.
-This may seem awkward but it is better to ensure that the letter will be glowing rather than have a lackluster letter, just because the recommender did not want to say "no". - Ask the recommender if they feel comfortable writing a letter on your behalf by asking if they know you and your work well enough to provide a thoughtful and genuine reference.
-This gives the recommender an opportunity to say "no" if they truthfully do not feel comfortable. - Many positions will ask for a list of your references during the application period.
+This may seem awkward but it is better to ensure that the letter will be glowing rather than have a negative letter, just because the recommender did not want to say no to you. - Ask the recommender if they feel comfortable writing a letter on your behalf by asking if they know you and your work well enough to provide a thoughtful and genuine reference.
+This gives the recommender an opportunity to say no if they honestly do not feel comfortable. - Many positions will ask for a list of your references during the application period.
 This is not a letter of recommendation request.
 Instead, you will provide a list that includes contact information of supervisors, faculty, advisors etc. whom the company can call to discuss your candidacy.
-(See more details in section "Creating a Reference List".)
+(See more details below in the "Creating a Reference List" section.)

-- Be sure to check in with your recommenders prior to providing employers/graduate programs with any recommender contact information.
-Additionally, always notify your recommender each time you list them on your graduate/professional school or internship/employment applications. - If the recommender agrees to write a letter on your behalf, ask them if they need you to provide them with any materials or information about the position or graduate school to which you are applying.
-For example, you will want to provide your recommender with the following information: - o Your résumé, your personal statement (for graduate school) or cover letter (for a job). - o The name of the graduate program(s), due date and guidelines for submission. - A job description of the position (for a job). - o Any other information you think the recommender would find helpful. - Schedule an appointment to meet with your recommender to discuss the program or opportunity in person.
-This gives you a chance to tell your recommender the information that they might want to emphasize and clarify any information that might be confusing for them within your materials.
-This will help them connect your performance with the opportunity to which you are applying. - Be very clear with recommenders regarding your timeline and submission deadlines.
-Asking a recommender to write a letter last minute is typically frowned upon as this also reflects poorly on your time management skills.
-Allow recommenders at least 3 weeks to write a letter on your behalf. - Remember that it can take a long time for references to write thoughtful and detailed letters.
-However, it is OK to check in with your reference one week before the deadline if you have not been notified that the letter or reference was received (when applying to graduate school you can typically see which letters are received by a university in their online admissions portal). - Be thoughtful of how many letters you are asking an individual to write.
+- Important!
+Always ask for a recommendations at least 3 to 4 weeks prior to providing an employer or graduate program with the recommender's contact information.
+Be very clear with recommenders regarding your timeline and submission deadlines.
+Asking a recommender to write a letter last minute is typically frowned upon as this also reflects poorly on your time management skills. - Notify your recommender each time you list them on your graduate/professional school or internship/employment applications. - If the recommender agrees to write a letter on your behalf, ask them if they need you to provide them with any materials or information about the position or graduate school to which you are applying.
+For example, you will want to provide your recommender with the following information: - o Your résumé, your personal statement (for graduate school) or cover letter (for a job). - The name of the graduate program(s), due date and guidelines for submission. - A job description of the position (for a job). - o Any other information that may assist the recommender with writing a positive letter. - Schedule an appointment to meet with your recommender to discuss the program or opportunity in person.
+This will help them connect your performance with the opportunity to which you are applying. - Identify a list of at least six references that you can alternate among, so you do not over burden your recommenders. - Remember that it can take a long time for references to write thoughtful and detailed letters.
+However, it is fine to check in with your reference one week before the deadline if you have not been notified that the letter or reference was received (when applying to graduate school you can typically see which letters are received by a university in their online admissions portal). - Be thoughtful of how many letters you are asking an individual to write.
 Make sure there is sufficient time when asking for a follow-up letter for a different opportunity.